-Decorating for Christmas gets better and better the older my daughters get.
+Christmas Outdoors is such a sweet touch to add to your holiday décor.
+Christmas decorating gets better and better the older my daughters get.
 They have always loved Christmas so needless to say our Christmas’s have been filled with JOY!
-But this Christmas we decided to do something a little different.
-We decided to create some Outdoor Christmas spirit on our back porch.
-So join me as we talk about Outdoor Christmas decorating!

 So now we have a beautiful Carolina Christmas tree!
-Instead of using the usual store bought base for our tree we decided to use an old clay pot.
+Instead of using the usual store bought base for our tree we decided to use an old crock.
 It was perfect!
 By using bricks on the bottom and the sides, we were able to stand it up securely inside.
-However, let me encourage you to put a pot inside your pot.
+However, let me encourage you to put a pot in your crock.
 We had to use a lot of water to fill up this container to where the tree base started.

 And to top off your style add a bell to one of the door knobs.
-HERE is another idea for the bell.
 It brings some jingle to your space.

 Here are a few things you will need to create outdoor Christmas decorations like ours.